redis/redis-doc/topics/cluster-spec.md

 3. So, all the nodes will upgrade their table to assign the hash slots to C, and the cluster will continue its operations.

-As you'll see in the next sections, actually a stale node rejoining a cluster will usually get notified ASAP about the configuration change, since as soon as it pings any other node, the receiver will detect it has stale information and will send an `UPDATE` message.
+As you'll see in the next sections, actually a stale node rejoining a cluster will usually get notified as soon as possible about the configuration change, since as soon as it pings any other node, the receiver will detect it has stale information and will send an `UPDATE` message.